StructureFold2/StructureFold2/README.md

 up or down stream of the motif can also be included in the output (-fp, -tp, default 5).
-In addition to the default <.csv> output, a new <.fasta> and corresponding <.react>s of the motif containing regions can be created (-fastaout, -reactout), where these files could be useful for guiding folding algorithms to regions containing motifs of interest.This module replaces react_static_motif.py entirely.
+In addition to the default <.csv> output, a new <.fasta> and corresponding <.react>s of the motif containing regions can be created (-fastaout, -reactout), where these files could be useful for guiding folding algorithms to regions containing motifs of interest.
+This module replaces react_static_motif.py entirely; all perumations of wildcard containing motifs are now logged to a single file (<.csv>, <.fasta>,<.react>), and these files are written to a new directory, thereby enhancing organization.

 **Usage**
 ```